Ashford Hollow Foundation - Griffis Sculpture Park & The Essex Arts Center, 28 Essex St, Buffalo, NY 14213

-Her honors include the Benjamin Franklin Medal of Life Science, the Tyler Prize for Environmental Achievement, and Japan’s prestigious Kyoto Prize.
+Her honours include the Benjamin Franklin Medal of Life Science, the Tyler Prize for Environmental Achievement, and Japan’s prestigious Kyoto Prize.
 Goodall is also a UN messenger for peace, and an animal rights activist.

 In Statues for Equality, Goodall is depicted in a thicket of forest foliage as a representation of her hands-on approach to research.
-Forest foliage plants rely on each other to survive, symbolizing how we must work together to protect endangered animals.
+Forest foliage plants rely on each other to survive, symbolising how we must work together to protect endangered animals.